nusratmomita/nusratmomita/README.md

 ### 📝 About Me

 I am currently on my journey to mastering web development, with a strong focus on **user experience**.
-While building front-end projects, I'm also diving into **backend technologies** and improving **UI design**.
+While building front-end projects, I'm also diving into **backend technologies** and improving **UIUX design quality**.

 Currently, I'm focused on improving my full-stack development skills.